pawelgrzybek/pawelgrzybek.com/content/posts/2025-12-30-sri-lanka-2025/index.md

 {{< figure size="biggie" src="pattern.jpg" alt="Pattern on the ceilling " caption="Sony ILCE-7RM3, 24 mm f/1.4, 1/13, 6° 7' 23.498\" N, 80° 44' 11.466\" E. Pattern on the ceiling of Mulkirigala Temple." >}}

 {{< figure src="triumph.jpg" alt="Triumph car" caption="Sony ILCE-7RM3, 50 mm f/1.2, 1/2500, 6° 54' 32.976\" N, 79° 51' 44.976\" E. I know very little about cars.
 I barely know how to drive one.
 This one looks sick though!" >}}

+{{< figure src="colombo.jpg" alt="A panoramic view at Colombo at night." caption="iPhone 15 Pro Max, 13 mm f/2.2, 1/13, 6° 55' 10.71\" N, 79° 51' 29.772\" E. A night-time view of Colombo.
+Full credit for this composition goes to my wife who stuck out her hand out of the hotel window and snapped a way better picture than mine in no time.
+I followed with five thousand attempts to get anything similar to her photo and that's the best one I got." >}}